Love potions, fortune-telling shamans and sacrificial offerings... this is one fascinating destination you don't want to miss.

 Author - Viktoria Undesser

 I'm a born and raised Austrian.
 I've lived in Linz, Vienna, Dublin, Lima and now Groningen.
 I'm a passionate writer; a wanderluster; a photography enthusiast; an outdoorswoman; a theater geek and a bookworm.
 Oh and I love chocolate.
-I am launching a website in January but until then, you can follow me on Instagram https://www.instagram.com/femaletravelcollective/
+If you'd like to read more from me, please check out my blog or follow me on Instagram: https://www.instagram.com/femaletravelcollective/.